 The dose-response relationships and long-term safety of inhaled glucocorticosteroids in COPD are not known.
 Only moderate to high doses have been used in longterm clinical trials.
 Two studies showed an increased incidence of skin bruising in a small percentage of the COPD patients98,100.
 One long-term study showed no effect of budesonide on bone density and fracture rate98,170, while another study showed that treatment with triamcinolone acetonide was associated with a decrease in bone density161.
-The efficacy and side effects of inhaled glucocorticosteroids in asthma are dependent on the dose and type of glucocorticosteroid171.
-This pattern can also be expected in COPD and needs documentation in this patient population.
-Treatment with inhaled glucocorticosteroids can be recommended for patients with more advanced COPD and repeated exacerbation.
+Treatment over a three year period with high dose fluticasone propionate alone or in combination with salmeterol was not associated with decreased bone mineral density in a population of COPD patients with high prevalence of osteoporosis^{451.} Treatment with inhaled glucocorticosteroids can be recommended for patients with more advanced COPD and repeated exacerbation.

-Combination inhaled glucocorticosteroid/bronchodilator therapy: An inhaled glucocorticosteroid combined with a long-acting β_2 -agonist is more effective than the individual components in reducing exacerbations and improving lung function and health status^{162,164,165,168,169,411,422}(Evidence A).
-Combination therapy increases the likelihood of pneumonia and a large prospective clinical trial failed to demonstrate statistically significant effects on mortality411, although in patients with an FEV1 less than 60%, pharmacotherapy with long-acting β_2 -agonist, inhaled glucocorticosteroid and its combination decreased the rate of decline of lung function437.
+Combination inhaled glucocorticosteroid/bronchodilator therapy: An inhaled glucocorticosteroid combined with a long-acting $β_2$ -agonist is more effective than the individual components in reducing exacerbations and improving lung function and health status^{162,164,165,168,169,411,422}(Evidence A).
+Combination therapy increases the likelihood of pneumonia452 and a large prospective clinical trial failed to demonstrate statistically significant effects on mortality411, although in patients with an FEV1 less than 60%, pharmacotherapy with long-acting $β_2$ -agonist, inhaled glucocorticosteroid and its combination decreased the rate of decline of lung function437.
+Addition of a long-acting $β_2$ -agonist/inhaled glucocorticosteroid combination to a anticholinergic (tiotropium) appears to provide additional benefits453.

 Oral glucocorticosteroids: short-term.
 Many existing COPD guidelines recommend the use of a short course (two weeks) of oral glucocorticosteroids to identify COPD patients who might benefit from long-term treatment with oral or inhaled glucocorticosteroids.
-This recommendation is based on evidence153 that short-term effects predict long-term effects of oral glucocorticosteroids on FEV1, and evidence that asthma patients with airflow limitation might not respond acutely to an inhaled bronchodilator but do show significant bronchodilation after a short course of oral glucocorticosteroids.
+This recommendation is based on evidence 153 that short-term effects predict long-term effects of oral glucocorticosteroids on FEV1, and evidence that asthma patients with airflow limitation might not respond acutely to an inhaled bronchodilator but do show significant bronchodilation after a short course of oral glucocorticosteroids.